h2-open-source/ToxiChatBot/README.md

 PERSPECTIVE_API_TOKEN=
 ```

+Enter all the information for your setup.
+Use @BotFather to create a bot and get your bot token.

+To get your Perspective API token, follow the [getting started guide](https://developers.perspectiveapi.com/s/docs-get-started), and then follow the "Enable the API" section.

 ### Go:

 ```
 yarn start
 ```

-This will create an ngrok tunnel, then start up the dev server behind it and automatically update the Telegram webhook to point at your tunnel.
+This will start a watcher that will compile the code, then run a script that creates an ngrok tunnel and starts up the dev server behind it.
+When the server starts, it automatically updates the Telegram webhook to point at your ngrok tunnel.
+If you get the console message "MongoDB connection successful..." you're up and running!